 1 – Holiday Events

 The Imagineers and event planners at Walt Disney World have cooked up some pretty remarkable activities for the winter season, beginning with Mickey’s Very Merry Christmas Party, which runs from early November to a few days before Christmas.
 This party includes all of Mickey’s friends, dressed in their best Christmas attire to perform for all attendees.
 The party also features “A Frozen Holiday Wish,” a special show with Elsa and Anna.
-After the party, be sure to watch Wishes Nighttime Spectacular, as it receives a holiday makeover that’s only available during this season.
-As you make your way to Epcot, be sure to check out Holidays Around the World, a presentation of Christmas décor and traditions from the nations represented at the World Showcase.
+As you make your way to Epcot, be sure to check out the Epcot International Festival of the Holidays, a presentation of Christmas décor and traditions from the nations represented at the World Showcase.
 Your visit to Epcot can be capped off with the Candlelight Processional, a mass choir and orchestral show at America Gardens Theatre that’s hosted by a well-known celebrity.
-Disney even transforms IllumiNations: Reflections of Earth into a holiday event.
 Overall, these activities will enhance your holiday celebrations, providing you with a winter vacation that you’ll never forget.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.